 Imagine a cold November night in 1619.
 You are a soldier for the Dutch Army during the 30 Years War and stationed in Bavaria.
 To stay warm, you decide to crawl into an oven.
 While in there, you receive three visions from God about the underlying truths of the universe.
-You then go on to write some of the most prominent philosophical texts the world has ever seen and are considered the founding person of rationalism and reason.
+You then write some of the most prominent philosophical texts the world has ever seen and are considered the founding person of rationalism and reason.

 In his early life, Descartes focused on becoming a lawyer like his father.
 However, he never actually became one.
-Descartes felt disillusioned with education and was frustrated (students may relate to this).
+Descartes felt disillusioned with education (students may relate to this).
 He wanted to experience something new so, as part of the ultimate gap year, he decided to join the Dutch army as a volunteer to travel the world.

 In the first perception, Descartes struggled through desperately blowy winds.
 A person walked past him and acknowledged Descartes but Descartes was distracted by the appearance of a church he knew from his college days.
 After regaining focus, he then tried to return to the person but the wind blew him towards the church forcibly so he couldn’t seek the person out.
 Everyone around him seemed unimpacted by the wind.
 At the church, he met someone he knew.
 The person gave him a melon and the wind stopped, leading to Descartes waking up.